Master Theses

 Required Competencies

-Structural mechanics, Structural dynamics, Finite Element Modelling, CAD modelling
+Structural mechanics, Structural dynamics, Finite Element Modelling, CAD modelling; Computer programming experience will be beneficial

 Computer programming experience will be beneficial